London Bikeathon

 The London Bikeathon is London's largest annual charity cycling event with 5,000 riders taking part in 2012.
 The event first took place in 1997 and has been held every year since.
-The ride is the flagship fundraising event of the UK charity Leukaemia & Lymphoma Research who fund scientific research focused on finding causes and improving diagnosis and treatment for blood cancer patients.
+The ride is the flagship fundraising event of the UK charity Blood Cancer UK who fund scientific research focused on finding causes and improving diagnosis and treatment for blood cancer patients.

 Origins

-The event was founded in 1997 on the suggestion of Tony Carter, a volunteer at Leukaemia and Lymphoma Research's Woking Branch, who had been inspired by the success of the London Marathon and wanted to replicate the concept with cycling to help raise money for the charity.
+The event was founded in 1997 on the suggestion of Tony Carter, a volunteer at the charity's Woking Branch, who had been inspired by the success of the London Marathon and wanted to replicate the concept with cycling to help raise money for the charity.

 Set over a largely flat course, the original London Bikeathon had two routes, of 13 and 26 miles, both starting and finishing in Battersea Park.
 The event took months of planning with Gary Lineker heavily involved and later becoming the event's official patron.
 Lineker was also among the riders who took part in the 2003 event.

 History

 The first London Bikeathon took place in September 1997.
 Former England Rugby Captain Will Carling set the riders on their way, returning at the end of the race to present the medals to the participants.
-The inaugural ride raised £124,000 for Leukaemia & Lymphoma Research (then the Leukaemia Research Fund).
+The inaugural ride raised £124,000 for Blood Cancer UK (then the Leukaemia Research Fund).

 In the years immediately after the inaugural London Bikeathon the number of participants grew steadily.
 By the 2003 event, the number of participants had reached 2,500, raising £215,000.

 In 2012 more than 5,000 riders signed up for the ride, making it the largest charity cycling event in London.
 In 2013 more than 7,500 cyclists registered to line for the event, which was expected to raise £750,000 for the charity.

 The routes and distances of the London Bikeathon have changed several times since 1997.
 Ham Common, Thames Barrier Park and the Royal Chelsea Hospital have since all been start points while a 75-mile route option was added in 2012.

 The 2013 course saw further changes to incorporate three new 26, 52 and 100 mile routes, each starting and finishing at the Royal Chelsea Hospital.
 The 13 mile route has also been removed for the 2013 event.